-The task of the High School is to help the students create their own path into the great disciplines of humanity - art, geography, history, language, literature, mathematics, music, physical culture and science.
+The task of the High School is to help the students create their own path into the great disciplines of humanity - art, geography, history, language, literature, mathematics, music, different cultures and science.
 The students are brought to these areas of human striving by people who love their subjects and are avidly exploring and developing them.
-So the young people come to share enthusiasm for the broad disciplines of human culture.
+As a result, the students come to share their enthusiasm for the broad disciplines of human culture.
 A broad range of subjects is taught in each year level with the conscious aim of avoiding overspecialisation.